svsure/svsure/README.md

 I'm an undergraduate student pursuing a major in Technology and Information Management (TIM) at the University of California, Santa Cruz (UCSC)!
 I'm passionate about data analysis, data science, project management, and UI/UX.
 I also enjoy exploring my creative side and implementing that into my projects!
 In my free time, I like to dance, read, and listen to music.

 ### 💻 Currently working on...
-* Creating projects that line with my interests and build my resume/portfolio
+* Creating projects that align with my interests and build my resume/portfolio

 ### 🌱 Open to...
 * Fall 2025 and Summer 2026 internships (data science-, data analytics-, PM-, or UI/UX-oriented)